Strategic marketing partnership: questions and answers

 Photo: DFL/Getty Images/Lukas Schulze

-At a DFL Members Assembly on 11 December 2023, the 36 clubs of the Bundesliga and Bundesliga 2 will discuss the possibility of a strategic marketing partnership at league level.
+At a DFL Members Assembly on 11 December 2023, the 36 clubs of the Bundesliga and Bundesliga 2 expressed their support for the conclusion of a strategic marketing partnership at league level.

-The club representatives in the leagues’ governing bodies and the DFL management agree that the DFL business model needs to be refined, in order to lay the foundation for a long-term positive future for the Bundesliga and Bundesliga 2.
+The clubs, the leagues’ governing bodies and the DFL management agree that the DFL business model needs to be refined, in order to lay the foundations for an enduringly positive future for the Bundesliga and Bundesliga 2.

 This is because the DFL is more than just a football association in the traditional sense – it is also a company that operates in global media markets by selling media rights for the broadcast of German professional football matches.
 Implementing this central marketing of rights in the interests of the Bundesliga and Bundesliga 2 as successfully as possible is the key concern of the DFL business model.